Understanding ISO 27001

 The ISO 27001 Certification Process

-2.1 Stage 1 Audit
+1. Stage 1 Audit (Year 1)

 The initial examination is referred to as a “Stage 1” audit.
 During this stage, the organization’s documentation and procedures are evaluated to assess how well the organization already meets the ISO 27001 criteria.
 The length of the evaluation is determined by the size of the organization and the industry in which it operates.

 When the Stage 1 evaluation is completed, a closing meeting is held to summarize the findings.
 The ISO Lead Auditors submit a report outlining what transpired during the assessment along with any areas of improvement.
-These are referred to as ” areas of concern that could be classified as nonconformity during Stage 2.”
+These are referred to as” areas of concern that could be classified as nonconformity during Stage 2.”

-2.2 Stage 2 Audit
+2. Stage 2 Audit (Year 1)

 During this stage, the auditor observes organizational procedures in operation.
 This also includes meetings with both managers and employees.
 The auditor evaluates if the procedures have been clearly understood and if the checks and controls are sufficient to limit the risks of a data security breach, as required by ISO 27001.